Shopify/erb_lint/README.md

 ### Rubocop

 Runs RuboCop on all ruby statements found in ERB templates.
-The RuboCop configuration that `erb-lint` uses can inherit from the configuration that the rest of your application uses. `erb-lint` can be configured independently however, as it will often be necessary to disable specific RuboCop rules that do not apply to ERB files.
+The RuboCop configuration that `erb_lint` uses can inherit from the configuration that the rest of your application uses. `erb_lint` can be configured independently however, as it will often be necessary to disable specific RuboCop rules that do not apply to ERB files.

 **Note**: Each ruby statement (between ERB tags `<% ... %>`) is parsed and analyzed independently of each other.
 Any rule that requires a broader context can trigger false positives (e.g. `Lint/UselessAssignment` will complaint for an assignment even if used in a subsequent ERB tag).